Unit Averaging for Heterogeneous Panels: Theory

-Second, the fixed-$N$ minimum MSE unit averaging estimator has a nonstandard asymptotic distribution in the local heterogeneity framework.
-Assertion 3 of theorem \ref{theorem:randomWeights:fixed} shows that the limit distribution is a randomly weighted sum of independent normal random variables.
-In the online appendix, we show how to construct confidence intervals based on this result.
+Result $(iii)$ shows that the minimum MSE unit averaging estimator has a nonstandard asymptotic distribution in the local heterogeneity framework.
+The limit distribution is a randomly weighted sum of independent normal random variables.
+This result is somewhat similar to the distributional results for model averaging estimators \citep{Liu2015}.
+In the Online Appendix, we show how to construct confidence intervals based on theorem \ref{theorem:randomWeights:fixed}.